Paycheck to Paycheck Meaning

 Is your wallet or bank account empty by the end of the month?
 Are you struggling to meet ends meet?
 Well, you are living paycheck to paycheck.
 Having the money in our bank account at the start of the month feels so satisfying.
 But most of the time that satisfaction doesn’t last long as by the end of the month there is nothing left.
 Living paycheck to paycheck often leaves us in a place where we are consistently running out of money before the next paycheck arrives.
-This article explains about the meaning of Living Paycheck to Paycheck.

 It’s bad to live that way.
 It hampers the prospect for a better future and leaves us with no money during emergencies.
 It’s better to always save a little for emergencies and the future.
 But does your paycheck not allows you to do that?
 Are your expenses out of your control?
 It’s time you break the cycle and save a little.
 Here’s how you can break the cycle of living paycheck to paycheck.

 Living paycheck to paycheck refers to a situation where you spend all of the money from one paycheck even before receiving the next paycheck.
 Such a way of living translates to a situation where you will be unable to meet your financial obligation in case of unemployment.
 It is like spending all your salary and having nothing left by the end of the month or saving anything at all.
 This leads to higher financial risk as you may not have any cushion to fall back on (savings) during no-income days.

 Low salaries, higher living costs and improper financial planning may lead to such scenarios.
 Creating a budget, cutting down on unnecessary expenses, having a side gig, and saving any bonus income or tax refund can lead to better financial planning.
 All these small habits can help you start saving and creating a good corpus.